3T MRI Rockville MD

 The “T” in 3T MRI stands for “Tesla.”
 This is the unit used to measure the strength of magnetic fields.
 Before the development of 3T technology, the industry standard was 1.5T.
 The 3T MRI offers greater resolution and more detailed imaging.

-Who Can Benefit from 3T MRI by Rockville MD?
+Who Can Benefit from 3T MRI Rockville MD?

-Many patients benefit from 3T MRI as they are more precise.
+Many patients benefit from 3T MRI Rockville MD as they are more precise.
 The clinical information derived from the 3T MRI allows for better diagnoses and treatment plans.

 As with any procedure, talk to your doctor.
 Make sure the doctor is aware of any previous surgeries, and whether or not you have implants, surgical screws, or other metallic devices.
 They need to know these things in order to get an accurate image.
-3T MRI’s near Rockville MD are performed by an expert radiologist’s at The Radiology Clinic.
+Our procedure for an 3T MRI Rockville MD is performed by an expert radiologist’s at The Radiology Clinic.
 Click here to read more about preparation for MRI’s.

 Do not eat or drink right before the procedure, as nausea can be a common side effect.
 Arrive at least 15 minutes early to prepare for the examination.
 Make the team aware of your asthma, claustrophobia, or any other conditions that is aggravated by being in an enclosed space.
 Our team of friendly professionals provides great services and will make your experience as smooth as possible.
 Even if you are claustrophobic, our scanner, the environment, and our caring technologists will ease your mind and seamlessly get you through the procedure.
 At the Radiology Clinic, we consider all variables to make our patients as comfortable as possible.